Physician Associate National Examination

 Example topic: Child and adolescent health

-A 12-year-old boy arrives at the clinic complaining of a three-month period marked by excessive thirst, frequent urination, and unintended weight loss.
-His mother has observed that he is unusually fatigued and irritable.
-Upon examination, the boy appears slender and slightly dehydrated.
-Blood tests indicate a fasting blood glucose level of 12 mmol/L and a HbA1c of 8.5%.
-His urine test is positive for both glucose and ketones.
-What is the most suitable next step in managing this patient?
+A 12-year-old boy presents to the clinic with a three-month history of increased thirst, frequent urination, and unintended weight loss.
+His mother mentions that he has been unusually tired and irritable.
+Upon examination, the boy appears thin and slightly dehydrated.
+Blood tests reveal a fasting blood glucose level of 12 mmol/L and a HbA1c of 8.5%.
+His urine test is positive for glucose and ketones.
+What is the most appropriate next step in managing this patient?

 TestResult